joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/13/arts/design/did-trump-win-the-battle-over-the-smithsonian.html

 **As Fears of A.I.
 Catastrophe Magnify, Washington Stirs, but Mostly Slumbers**\
-`President Trump has been in the forefront of the “what-me-worry?” crowd, refusing to engage on how to balance the risks and rewards of A.I.`\
+`President Trump has been at the forefront of the “what-me-worry?” crowd, refusing to engage on how to balance the risks and rewards of A.I.`\
 https://www.nytimes.com/2026/09/13/us/politics/ai-catastrophe-fears-washington.html

 **Corrections: Sept.
 13, 2026**\